 How Flooring And Furniture Can Complement Each Other

-Furniture and flooring work together to form a harmonious space.
+Furniture and flooring work together to form a harmonious space, whether that be hard flooring, like timber flooring, or carpet.
 The colour, materiality and style all come into play.
 One can already exist without the other (if you’re choosing new furniture but keeping the flooring, for example) or you could be choosing everything from scratch.
 Either way, keep both elements in mind when making selections.

 Colour